 [Section 83 amended by No. 35 of 2003 s.
 173(4).]

-84. Application for approval to a transfer
+84. Pre-requisites for transfer of licence

 (1) The Director shall not grant an application for approval of the transfer of the licence in relation to any premises unless the application is made —

-(a) pursuant to a contract for the sale or assignment of the right of the licensee to carry on business under the licence, the licensee consenting to the application;
+(a) pursuant to a contract for the sale or assignment of the right of the licensee to carry on business under the licence, the licensee consenting to the application; or

 (b) by a person who —